This tutorial demonstrates how Mongoose Library can be used to implement an MQTT client. We'll create an MQTT client that:

 as long as the application is running.

 immediately.
-Timer function uses event manager, so it must be initialised.
+Our timer function will use the event manager, so it must be initialised beforehand.

-The event loop executes until termination signal is received.
-After that,
+The event loop executes until a termination signal is received.
+After that, the

 a client connection